Djangostar/prework-videos-higher-level-iterators/README.md

 ```
 + So this code does exactly the same thing as before - it's just a little bit more expressive and shorter to read.
 + You as the programmer know - ok, they're using select here, so they're filtering down the values.
 You don't have to read all the details about it.
-+ Really the goal here is to just make our code as expressive as possible, and this really expresses an idea.
-+ So using the correct iterator is really helpful for that.
++ Really, the goal here is to just make our code as expressive as possible, and this really expresses an idea.
+Using the correct iterator is really helpful for that.
 + There are way too many iterators to demonstrate in one video, but I'll do a quick recap of a few others
-+ .find is similar to select, but it will return to you a single object, whichever one meets the condition first.
+  + `find` is similar to select, but it will return to you a single object, whichever one meets the condition first.
 So this is good if you think you only have one thing that meets the condition - for example, if I'm searching by email address or something like that
-+ sort_by let's you sort by a specific condition, so I could sort this list either by height or by email address
+  + `sort_by` let's you sort by a specific condition, so I could sort this list either by height or by email address
-+ inject is great if you want to get a new value.
-So maybe I want to know the total height in inches of everybody, I can inject 0 into this list and then add the height to it each times
+  + `inject` is great if you want to get a new value.
+So maybe I want to know the total height in inches of everybody, I can inject `0` into this list and then add the height to it each times
 + Again, those are a just a few.
 There are tons of these that you can look up, I'll link to the documentation here that I'm browsing to that you can check them out.
 + That's it for this video - just to recap:
   + We identify some common manipulations for lists of data - doing something with data, getting a new array, filtering or sorting the list
-  + We used the .each method to iterate over a list of items and do something with it
+  + We used the `each` method to iterate over a list of items and do something with it
-  + We used the map/collect method to create a list of new values
+  + We used the `map`/`collect` method to create a list of new values
-  + We used  the select to return a filtered list of values
+  + We used  the `select` to return a filtered list of values
-  + And we talked about how to find other Enumerable methods in Ruby, such as find, sort_by, inject, and many more
+  + And we talked about how to find other Enumerable methods in Ruby, such as `find`, `sort_by`, `inject`, and many more
 + Thanks for watching - happy coding!